CommonAccord/Cmacc-Org/Doc/Wx/com/foley/GRS/FCPAPolicy/Form/Doc_v01.md

 6.8.=[Z/ol/s4]

 6.9.sec=Paid-for travel for family members generally is inappropriate, and always requires prior approval.
-In no event is it permissible for ABC personnel to provide a trip as a reward for obtaining or retaining business, or as a reward for the award of previous business.
+In no event is it permissible for {P1.Handle} personnel to provide a trip as a reward for obtaining or retaining business, or as a reward for the award of previous business.

 6.=[Z/ol-none/s9]